ChainSafe/gossamer/docs/docs/design/authority-discovery.md

 ```
 There be an emitted event of `DhtEvent::ValueFound` whenever `GetRecordOk::FoundRecord` is the result.
 If there's an error `GetRecordError`, a `DhtEvent::ValueNotFound` event should be sent over the `DhtEventStream`.

-If `OutboundQueryProgressed` result attribute is of type `QueryResult::PutRecord`, we should be emitting a `DhtEvent::ValuePut` event if it was succsesful, and a`DhtEvent::ValuePutFailed` event if it failed.
+If `OutboundQueryProgressed` result attribute is of type `QueryResult::PutRecord`, we should be emitting a `DhtEvent::ValuePut` event if it was successful, and a`DhtEvent::ValuePutFailed` event if it failed.

 In `go-libp2p-kad-dht` both the `GetValue` and `PutValue` functions are synchronous calls that take in a supplied `context.Context` for cancellation.
 We should be able to emit these events in a type that wraps `IpfsDHT` by spawning goroutines to emit the `DhtEvent` variants.